bigcommerce/dev-docs/markdown/stencil-docs/template-files/customize-stencil-checkout/paypal-smart-buttons.md

 <!-- theme: warning -->

 ### Store Design Customization
-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> Adding the above keys to the <span class="fn">config.json</span> file will enable Smart Buttons on a Stencil theme, however, the merchant will **not** be able to customize button styles with Store Design unless setting configurations are added to the <span class="fn">schema.json</span> file.

 </div>
 </div>